usmonim/infix-to-posfix/README.md

 # infix-to-posfix
 C++ program that converts arithmetic expression given in usual infix notation to postfix (by using Stack ADT) form and then evaluates the expression again using by using Stack ADT.
+Stack is implemented using Linked list.
+The charaters in out input shouwld be separated by space and at the we should put semicolon ";".

 Program takes as an input infix expression Ex: 1 + 5 * 23 - 6 ;